ukwa/opendata/ukwa.ds.2/cdx/index.md

 In order to enable access to web archives, we use [CDX files](https://archive.org/web/researcher/cdx_file_format.php) to act as indexes so that we can look up which ARC or WARC files contain which URLs and responses.

 The original CDX files were generated for us by the Internet Archive, with one CDX file for each ARC or WARC file.
 This makes it easy for us to manage those files, but it is not very convenient for researchers to have to download and deal with over half a million separate small files.
-Therefore, we have processed those CDX files and aggregated the the data into separate CDX files per year of crawling activity.
+Therefore, we have processed those CDX files and aggregated the  data into 18 separate CDX files -- one per year of crawling activity.
 Please note that the individual CDX files are not sorted.

 Schema
 ------